 We didn’t make it to the castle at Berchtesgaden.
 One of the newest castles built in Bavaria, the Royal Palace of Berchtesgaden is a must-see.
 However, it is only available for tours, so you must do this prior to visiting.

 Go hiking ~ when I stay in Bavaria I wake up early (well, 7 a.m.) and head out for an hour walk.
 The air is fantastic for you and the elevation, morning pictures are stunning.
 See here ~

 The National Park in Berchtesgaden has some of the most beautiful trails in all Bavaria.
 Their resource and national center will help equip you as you get on your way to hit the mountains.

-The food in Bavaria is known throughout the world.
+Bavarian food is known throughout the world.
 The schnitzel and bratwurst from this area of Germany is what people have come to know as German cuisine.
 We were so lucky on our first short visit to find an amazing local restaurant Gasthof Bodner.
 I was able to find a table for seven without a reservation.
 I wouldn’t recommend doing this during peak season, even for a table of two.

 When to go

 Normally I would recommend visiting this part of Bavaria during the swing seasons of fall and spring like the rest of Europe, however, this destination is a YEAR-ROUND delight.
 One of my absolute favorite times to visit is during the summer.
 Yes, it’s a tad-bit more crowded but it’s also incredible weather.
 Cool nights, lush green meadows and trees, and the mountains still have a little snow caps making it absolutely picturesque.

 So my recommendations would be GO ANYTIME!